starsite/FileMaker-Swift/README.md

 ## Get Records (function)
-Get an array of records using an offset of 1.
-This could be refactored to include an `offset` parameter, for paginating returned records.
+Returns an array of records with an offset of 1.
+This could be refactored to include an `offset` parameter, for recursive calls/paginating records.
 ```swift
 // returns -> ([records], error code)
 class func getRecords(token: String, layout: String, limit: Int, completion: @escaping ([[String: Any]], String) -> Void) {